Soay123/SilverSatPersonalDevWork/README.md

 4. Crazy footnotes

-- Voltage dividers can be made of capacitors too; however,
+- Voltage dividers can be made of capacitors too.
+This is great if you have AC input and AC sensors; however,

 ```
 Convert DC to AC with an inverter - a 555 maybe.